jeredw/eniac-chess/easm.md

                      │ EX->MOVSWAP │
                      └─────────────┘
 ```
 In this diagram, time flows from top to bottom.
 To ensure that the receive on MOVSWAP is executed when RF is sending we need a dummy program to delay one cycle.
 The bigger wrinkle is that program lines are bidirectional.
 Whenever a pulse appears on `p-opswapAB` it is transmitted to `p-opswapAC` as well.
 We need a way to isolate the users of a subprogram.
 This problem was understood by the original ENIAC programmers and is discussed at Goldstine XI-10.
-The answer is a device called pulse amplifier, which is basically a diode (a [vaccuum tube diode](https://en.wikipedia.org/wiki/Diode#Vacuum_tube_diodes)!).
+The answer is a device called a pulse amplifier, which is basically a [vaccuum tube diode](https://en.wikipedia.org/wiki/Diode#Vacuum_tube_diodes).
 These were built into units with 11 channels, originally to allow connections between data busses, but were very useful in isolating programs in this way.
+Historical documents indicate that eight pulse amplifier units were eventually built, so the simulator supports 88 pulse amplifier channels.

 Chessvm uses pulse amplifiers to share many sequences and thereby save a large number of accumulator programs.
 For example, almost every instruction begins by saving some other accumulator to EX.
-We can't use one EX program for each instruction, so instead we share a single program that loads EX from `{d-main}`, calling it through a pulse amplifiers wherever needed.
+We can't use up one EX program for each instruction, so instead we share a single program called `{p-loadex}` that loads EX from `{d-main}`, calling it through a pulse amplifier wherever needed.

 The complete implementation of SWAP A,X with shared programs looks like this.
 ```
 # SWAP A,X with shared programs.
 Trigger via {p-opswapA[BCDE]}
-include ../chessvm/macros.easm
+include macros.easm

 # Shared core, triggered from {p-opswapAX}
 # 1. MOVSWAP->EX